-Also known as St. John’s mint and Creeping Charlie, Browne’s savory is a long-lived aquatic perennial wildflower with a sprawling growth habit.
+Also known as St. John’s mint and Creeping Charlie, Browne’s savory (Clinopodium brownei) is a long-lived aquatic perennial wildflower with a sprawling growth habit.
 It is found along lake edges and in freshwater wetlands, floodplain forests and wet disturbed sites throughout much of the Southeast.
 Its tiny flowers bloom from spring into fall, attracting a variety of small pollinators.
 The plant is highly aromatic, particularly when its leaves or stems are crushed.
 It can be used to make a tea or to add mint flavor to a salad or other dish.

 Browne’s savory flowers are tubular, five-lobed and lavender to pinkish-white with dark purple throats.
 The lobes are fused – three on top, two on the bottom – giving the flower a two-lipped appearance.
 Leaves are arrow-shaped with wavy margins and toothed apices.
 They are oppositely arranged on distinct petioles.
 Stems are square, pubescent and angled.
 They grow in all directions and root at the nodes, forming large mats.

 The genus Clinopodium is from the Greek klino, or “bed” and podion, or “little foot”.
 The species epithet brownei is in honor of the Irish physician and botanist Patrick Brown, who first described the plant.
 Browne’s savory was formerly classified as Micromeria brownei.